Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: Semantic Typing for

 The rule \nameref{stm_rt_fcall} is similar to \nameref{stm_rt_call}, except for some minor differences in the construction of $\Delta'$.
 Firstly, we use the `dummy type' $\TIDF$ for the variable \code{id}.
 We also assign the security level $s'$ to this variable, which is the same as the security level obtained from the type of the fallback function.
 For the sake of simplicity, we assume that this identifier is not passed as an argument to a method call; i.e.\@ we assume \code{id} is only ever read from within the body of the fallback function, and that its contents are not passed out of this scope.
 Secondly, the \code{args} magic variable is really an \emph{array} of values, which we assume is expanded at runtime.
 Therefore, we also assume that its contents are never assigned to another variable, or otherwise modified or read; i.e.\@ \code{args} is not allowed to appear either as the left-hand side of an assignment, or in an ordinary expression.
 It can only be used as an argument to another method call.
 Therefore, we also do not give it a single security level or a base type, but just retain the individual types of its elements, namely $\TVAR{\VEC{B}, \VEC{s}'}$.

 Finally, rule \nameref{stm_rt_dcall} has three main differences w.r.t. \nameref{stm_rt_call}, all related to the fact that the body is executed as if it were present in the caller contract.
 First, there is no currency transfer.
 Second, the magic variables \code{this}, \code{sender} and \code{value} are not changed to handle the call.
-Third, we require that the interface of the caller $I_X$ must be a subtype of the interface of the callee $I_Y$, and furthermore that all \emph{fields} common to both must have exactly the same type; thus effectively making subtyping invariant for fields.
-This is needed to prevent an illegal information flow, and also to ensure that the execution cannot be stuck due to a missing field or method in the caller, which might be referenced in the method body.
+Third, we require that the interface of the caller $I_X$ must be a subtype of the interface of the callee $I_Y$, and that all fields common to both must have exactly the same type.
+This requirement effectively makes subtyping invariant for fields and is needed to prevent an illegal information flow, and also to ensure that the execution cannot be stuck due to a missing field or method in the caller, which might be referenced in the method body.